CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 These two files will be used to create a blank database if none exists when the database container starts.
 That way when the website starts it will already have a blank database ready to use.

+## 2.2 Build the database image and run the database container

+Before you run the database container, make sure the rest of the files have the the right file endings.
+These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).

+*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container, or the container will not be able to start. *

+Once this is done, build the database image.

+    docker build --tag=umbdata ./UmbData

+And run it

+    docker run --name umbdata -p 1433:1433 --volume sqlFiles:/var/opt/mssql  -d umbdata

+This should give you a container ID.
+You can check which containers are running by running the following command.

+    docker ps

 # 2. Creating the a basic Umbraco Site

+Now that we have a database container running, we are going to create our Umbraco website.
+We will creae it first as as a normal website running on the file system, and not in a container.

 ## Installing Umbraco Template and start Website